joypauls/forecastiso/README.md

 # forecastiso

+**⚠️ This is experimental and a work in progress.**

 ![logo](./docs/images/logo.svg)

-Experimental but well-tested, forecastISO is a times series forecasting project focused on day-ahead system-wide (i.e. at the level of ISOs and RTOs) electricity load forecasting.
+Experimental but under active develpment, forecastISO is a times series forecasting framework focused on day-ahead system-wide (i.e. at the level of ISOs and RTOs) electricity load forecasting.
 This is a fundamental task for markets and system operators, as well as an interesting domain for time series analysis due to the complexity and multiscale seasonality.
 The goal is to make it easy for practitioners and students to develop new methods with reproducible workflows and reliable baselines.

 Features: